Schools play a critical role in the wellbeing of children and youth and keeping schools open remains a public health priority.

 Core Public Health Measures

-Schools should consider how these core principles can be incorporated into daily operations across all school settings including classrooms, common areas, staff rooms and offices, and during transportation.
+Schools should consider how these principles can be incorporated into daily operations across all school settings including classrooms, common areas, staff rooms and offices, and during transportation.

 Special attention should be paid to larger gatherings and higher risk activities.